Proven Techniques for Overcoming Worry: How to Stop the Noise

 It's simply noise keeping you awake.

-If you begin to engage the noise you risk going down the rabbit hole of imagined scenarios and more worry.
+If you begin to engage the noise, you risk going down the rabbit hole of imagined scenarios and more worry.

-The end result is less sleep.
+The result of engaging the noise is less sleep.

-Nothing is resolved by engaging pointless worries.
+Nothing is resolved by engaging in pointless worries.

-If it is noise we do nothing with it.
-We don't take it seriously.
-We develop the ability to see it for what it is… NOISE.
+You develop the ability to see it for what it is… NOISE.

 Reduce Chronic Daily Worry

-Chronic daily worry in its mildest forms can cause problems performing our daily tasks and create minor anxiety.
+Chronic daily worry in its mildest forms can cause problems performing daily tasks and create minor anxiety.

 If you suffer from anxiety – especially if you’ve been diagnosed with generalized anxiety disorder (GAD) – chronic worry is probably an issue for you, as it was for me.